spider-107124046-1/main_devops/README.md

   authentication-app-frontend
 ```

-Note that healthchecks are not included with the command.
+Note that healthchecks and TLS certificate mounting are not included with the command. **Use Docker Compose method for more control.**

 ### Setup with Docker Compose (Recommended)